joao68180/Illumination-and-Shading/README.md

-#Illumination and Shading project
+# Illumination and Shading project

-# WebGL Shading
+# Project

 Interactive WebGL application developed for the Computer Graphics and Interfaces course at NOVA FCT, exploring Phong and Gouraud shading models with configurable light sources and camera controls.